fogWraith/Hotline/Docs/Protocol/Capabilities-Large-File.md

 - Request: clients SHOULD send `DATA_XFERSIZE64` with the full upload size.
 The legacy `DATA_XFERSIZE` MUST be clamped to `0xFFFFFFFF` when the true size exceeds 32 bits.
 Servers use the 64-bit value when available.
 - Reply: servers include the refnum (32-bit) and, when resuming a partially transferred file, include both the legacy `DATA_OFFSET` (clamped) and `DATA_OFFSET64` fields, plus `DATA_XFERSIZE` and `DATA_XFERSIZE64` echoing the expected transfer size.
+- Reply: in large-file mode, servers SHOULD also include `DATA_PARTIAL_DIGEST` so the client can confirm the partial belongs to the file it is about to resume.
+A server that cannot produce one omits the field, and the client then sends the whole file.
+See [Resume Flow (Upload)](#resume-flow-upload).
 - Transfer side-channel MUST set the HTXF large-file flag when large-file mode is active.

 ### Get File Info (206)